-Note Complete only if you did not receive a receipt from your student's school.
+Note You must complete this section and attach any receipt you received from your student's school.

 12 Complete the following information for each of your qualifying students.
 If a student attended more than one qualifying school during the calendar year, please list separately.
 If you need more space, attach a separate piece of paper following this format.